 Career Outlook for Nurses in New York

 New York is home to nearly 20 million people, and nurses are in high demand, especially in dense urban areas such as New York City.
-New York nurses work with patients from unique backgrounds and with a variety of medical concerns.
-Nurses in the state choose from many specialties, career paths, and licenses, including those for practical nurses, registered nurses, clinical nurse specialists, and nurse practitioners.
-Completing an on-campus nursing program in New York or an online nursing degree helps aspiring and experienced nurses advance their careers.
+Nurses in the state work with patients from unique backgrounds, who have a variety of medical concerns.
+New York nurses choose from many specialties, career paths, and licenses, including those for practical nurses, registered nurses, clinical nurse specialists, and nurse practitioners.
+Aspiring and experienced nurses can advance their careers by completing an on-campus nursing program in New York or an online nursing degree.

 Biggest Hospitals in New York

-Hospitals are not the only employers of nurses, but they do employ the most nurses.
-With nearly 200 hospitals, New York offers a large number of nursing jobs.
-Hospitals also provide opportunities for internships and fellowships, which are often required during on-campus and online nursing degree programs.
+Hospitals employ the largest number of nurses.
+With nearly 200 hospitals, New York offers many positions for graduates of nursing programs.
+Hospitals also provide opportunities for internships and fellowships, which many on-campus and online nursing degrees require.
 Because of the high pressure and large number of patients in hospital settings, hospital experience helps nurses stand out when applying to positions in private practice or clinics.

 - New York-Presbyterian Hospital: Located in New York City's Upper East Side, this is one of the largest and best-rated hospitals in the state.
-With more than 2,300 beds and more than 108,000 admissions per year, competition for nursing positions is fierce.
+With more than 2,300 beds and more than 108,000 admissions per year, the hospital employs a large number of nurses.

 Additional Nursing Resources in New York

-This is New York's largest union and professional organization for nurses, representing more than 40,000 New York professionals.
-The association ensures nurses have access to the wages and working conditions they need to help their patients.
+- NEW YORK STATE NURSING ASSOCIATION: NYSNA is New York's largest union and professional organization for nurses, representing more than 40,000 New York professionals.
+The association ensures nurses have access to the salaries and working conditions they need to help patients.

-Launched in 2012, the New York branch of the American Nurses Association improves healthcare, promotes best practices in nursing, and provides professional development for registered nurses.
-A reduced membership fee is available for nursing students, allowing them early access to publications and policy papers.
+- ANA-NEW YORK: Launched in 2012, the New York branch of the American Nurses Association improves healthcare, promotes best practices in nursing, and provides professional development for registered nurses.
+The organization offers a reduced membership fee for nursing students and provides early access to publications and policy papers.https://www.nysna.org/

-The NPA of New York promotes healthcare and empowers nurse practitioners.
-While nurse practitioners require more training than RNs, they are often at the forefront of nursing trends.
+- NURSE PRACTITIONER ASSOCIATION NEW YORK STATE: The NPA of New York promotes healthcare and empowers nurse practitioners.
+While nurse practitioners must complete more training than RNs, they are often at the forefront of nursing trends.
 The NPA's advocacy benefits all nurses and patients.

-Part of the Foundation of New York State Nurses, the CFN curates the history of nursing and works to improve the health of New Yorkers by advancing the profession.
-The CFN relies on donations to pursue its mission.
+- CENTER FOR NURSING: Part of the Foundation of New York State Nurses, the Center for Nursing curates the history of nursing and works to improve the health of New Yorkers by advancing the profession.
+CFN relies on donations to pursue its mission.

-Founded in 1951, NSANYS focuses on nurses in training to help responsible, motivated, and accountable students become leaders within the nursing profession.
+- NURSING STUDENTS' ASSOCIATION OF NEW YORK STATE: Founded in 1951, NSANYS supports nurses in training.
+The organization helps responsible, motivated, and accountable students become leaders within the nursing profession.
 NSANYS chapters exist at schools throughout the state.